jaakkju/facebook-open-academy/README.md

 4. Sit back and relax while file downloads and data structure is done
 5. Open browser to localhost:3000

+## Todo ##
+1. Display location information as a heat map with Google maps and leaflet

 ## Acknowledgements ##

 If you encounter following error: remove **cert-fi_data** folder and run the application again.